 2010– Our programs in Annapolis, MD., Eastern Point Shelter and Eastern Point Group Home cease business and Oak Hill House & School are the remaining programs in Maryland.
 Ms. Courtney Wiggins, who served as Assistant Director for five years and Director for four years at Oak Hill House & School is named Chief Executive Officer of United States Fellowship, Inc.

-Today, all of the programs of United States Fellowship, Inc. work at complementing each others strengths, and offering various services to the many different kinds of youths and families with in our communities.
+Today, all programs of United States Fellowship, Incorporated work at complementing each other’s strengths, and offering various services to the many youth and families within our communities in both Florida and Maryland.